How Valentine's Sweethearts Candy Mottos Have Changed Since 1902

 The original conversation candies came in different shapes, like wedding bells, coins, horseshoes, baseballs, animals, and (of course) hearts.
 They were bigger than the Sweethearts candies you see today, with enough surface area for phrases like "Come On, You Kid!
 There's Two Men Gone –- Don't Freeze on First –- Do a Marathon!".
 Chase & Co. eventually became the New England Confectionary Company (Necco), and by the late 1940s the hearts were smaller and sporting shorter phrases like "Be Mine."

-Sweethearts is keeping things cheeky and romantic for the 2026 Valentine's Day season, and you'll be getting more than just words this year.
-In 2026, Spangler Candy Co. is bringing emojis to the Sweethearts catalogue.
-Look for heart eyes and star eyes emojis in addition to winky faces and the sunglasses face emoji.
-Plus, we'll be getting hip phrases like "Bae," "Queen," and "Yaaas."
+Sweethearts is keeping things cheeky and romantic for the 2026 Valentine's Day season.
+In 2026, Spangler Candy Co. is referencing the practicalities of modern love with its Sweethearts In This Economy release; new messages include "Buy in bulk," "Split rent," and "Cook for 2."
 Standard flavors will be available like cherry, grape, blueberry, banana, lemon-lime, orange, and wintergreen; and you'll still be able to buy a box for under $2 at most supermarkets.

-While Sweethearts candies is front and center of the brand's 2026 Valentine's Day rollout, they aren't the only thing you'll see referencing the conversation candies this year.
+While Sweethearts candies are the original classics, they aren't the only conversation candies you'll see this year.
 The original hearts have sparked an entire genre of candies along the same lines (we ranked these Valentine Candy Hearts) which will undoubtedly be on shelves this year.
 Sweethearts has also partnered with Sanrio for a 2026 Valentine's collab featuring the heart candies and Hello Kitty and Friends on all sorts of products, including a whole line of drinkware and heart-shaped, insulated coolers from Igloo.
 Keep an eye out for those and other Sweethearts-themed products starting in late January.

 Recommended